Skip to main content

 • carefully review existing work in the area of poverty.

-The commission will work towards producing a set of recommendations in early 2025.
-The aim is to improve how the local system support people in or at risk of poverty.
-These recommendations will help ensure that everyone in Cambridgeshire can access the support they need, while also exploring opportunities for wider change.
+This work led to a set of recommendations published in May 2025, aimed at improving how the local system supports people in, or at risk of, poverty.
+These recommendations aim to ensure that everyone in Cambridgeshire can access the support they need, while also identifying opportunities for wider change.

 Who we are

-The Commission is made up of 11 commissioners.
-They each bring their own unique experience, knowledge and passion.
-Our Delivery Group is made up of partners from local councils, charities and other key groups.
-Together they appointed the commissioners.
+The Commission was made up of 11 commissioners.
+They each brought their own unique experience, knowledge and passion.
+They were appointed by the Delivery Group, which included partners from local councils, charities and other key groups.

-The commissioners are united by a shared commitment to making a difference.
-Together, they will work to better understand the realities of poverty in Cambridgeshire.
-Their goal is to identify practical solutions to support those in need.
+The commissioners were united by a shared commitment to making a difference.
+Together, they worked to better understand the realities of poverty in Cambridgeshire and identify practical solutions to support those in need.

-Cambridgeshire County Council proudly serves as the convenor of this project.
-It is providing the secretariat function to the commission.
-In its role as the secretariat, the council will provide administrative and facilitation support to commissioners.
-The council will not seek to influence the direction or decisions of the commission.
+Cambridgeshire County Council proudly served as the convenor of this project.
+It provided the secretariat function to the commission.
+In this role, the council offered administrative and facilitation support to commissioners.
+The council did not seek to influence the direction or decisions of the commission.

 Meet the commissioners

 The following biographies introduce the members of our commission.
-They each bring a wealth of experience and a shared commitment to addressing poverty in Cambridgeshire.
+They each brought a wealth of experience and a shared commitment to addressing poverty in Cambridgeshire.

 I am experienced in working with individuals and communities facing different types of poverty.
 This includes lecturing in social policy on family and community policies and on public sector management.
 I have formed a voluntary organisation for young people in the Abbey Ward in Cambridge.
 I have also been a Board Member for a local Housing Association (CHS Group for nine years).